mantoni/eslint_d.js/README.md

 `yarn.lock`.
 If changes are not automatically detected, remember to run `eslint_d restart` to bounce the background server.

+## Which versions of eslint are supported?

+As of `v7.2.0`, you can use `eslint_d` with multiple projects depending on different versions of eslint.
+Supported versions are 4.0+ and 5.0+.

 ## Commands

 Control the server like this: